A Dallas Cowboys football blog

 The Playoffs Begin

-During the regular season, rookie Craig Baynham touched the football a total of six times.
+During the regular season, rookie running back Craig Baynham touched the football a total of six times.
 He had three carries for six yards and a touchdown to go with three catches for 13 yards.

 But against the Browns in the divisional playoff game, Baynham caught a three-yard pass to open the scoring.
 He would add two one-yard rushing touchdowns.